Anthony Ujah: 1. FC Köln

 On the last day of the summer 2012 transfer window, Ujah signed for 1.
 FC Köln on a season-long loan.
 He scored 13 goals in the 2012–13 2.
 Bundesliga and the transfer was made permanent at the end of the season.

 Köln won promotion to the Bundesliga in the 2013–14 season, with Ujah forming a strike partnership alongside Patrick Helmes.
 Ujah was the club's top scorer in the 2014–15 Bundesliga season, scoring 10 goals.
 In March 2015, Ujah made headlines for his celebration after scoring a goal against Eintracht Frankfurt; the striker ran towards the club's goat mascot, Hennes, and grabbed its horns.

 In 2020 Ujah described his spell at Köln as the best time in his career.

 Werder Bremen

 On 5 May 2015, Werder Bremen announced that they had triggered Ujah's release clause and he would join the club for the 2015–16 season.
 On 24 October, Ujah scored a brace against his former club Mainz as Werder earned a 3–1 away win following five successive defeats.
-Four days laters, he netted again, helping Werder to a 1–0 victory over his former club 1.
+Four days later, he scored again, helping Werder to a 1–0 victory over his former club 1.
 FC Köln in the second round of the DFB-Pokal.
 It was his first goal in a home match at the Weserstadion.